mdnhasan-data/Pure-Crumbs-Dashboard/README.md

-# Pure-Crumbs-Dashboard
-An interactive Excel dashboard project with macros and slicers for business insights.
 # 🍪 Pure Crumbs Sales Dashboard (Excel Project)

 Welcome to my Excel-based dashboard project, built for a fictional biscuit company called **Pure Crumbs**.
 This interactive dashboard delivers clear and actionable business insights with a clean, professional design and advanced Excel features.